MrOtherGuy/fx-autoconfig/readme.md

 # Yet another userChrome.js manager

 The files in this repository create a toolkit to load arbitrary javascript files to be run in Firefox browser context.
+This method relies on autoconfig functionality available in pre-release versions of Firefox.

 # Overview

 Files in `program` folder tell Firefox to load an additional javascript module file from the current Profile directory.
-The boot.jsm is the one tha implements loading and managing additional files.
+The `boot.jsm` is the one tha implements loading and managing additional files.

 Since the files in `program` go to the main program installation path, they will affect all profiles that are being run using that executable.

-However, the bulk of the logic is located in profile folder with boot.jsm so if boot.jsm is not found there then the loader is simply not used.
+However, the bulk of the logic is located in profile folder with `boot.jsm` so if the file is not found there then the loader is simply not used.

 ## Warning!